ail-project/ail-feeder-discord/README.md

 Join the desired servers.
 This can be done manually or automatically with some limits.
 * For the manual version, just join the desired servers and proceed to step 5.
-* For the automatic version, follow these steps as often as needed:
+* For the automatic version, follow these steps:
     1. Open the Discord client and login or register.
 You should see the main menu of the Discord app.
 (Page with DMs etc)
-    2. Run the `joiner.py` script and **wait for it to finish!** You can modify the amount of servers to join at a time, but 20 is a good limit to prevent being banned/ phone locked!
-(Less = better)
+    2. Run the `feeder.py` script and wait for the first scan to finish.
+Once the scan is finished, the program will give some options to continue.
+Choose 'join' to join 20 servers automatically.
+    3. The program will attempt to join 20 servers of the `server-invite-codes.txt` file and open the prompts in the Discord app.
-    3. Once the `joiner.py` script has finished running, switch back to the Discord app and accept the invites that popped up to join the servers.
+    4. **Wait for the program to finish** and then accept the invites to join the servers.
-    4. Proceed to step 5.
-If there are more servers you want to join, remove the scanned invite codes from `server-invite-codes.txt` and redo 1-4 after running step 5 to completion.
+    5. Enter 'done' in the console, once you finished accepting the invites, to continue the scan.
+    6. Repeat when the program gives the option to choose again.

 ### Step 5